Policies & Disclaimers

 Do not base your decision as to whether or not you have a valid claim on information provided here.
 Contact a competent lawyer.
 If that lawyer is not interested in pursuing your case, obtain another opinion from another lawyer.
 Lawyers often differ in their assessment of the relative strengths and weaknesses of cases and in their willingness to take on particular matters.

-We, at RisCassi & Davis, are primarily Connecticut lawyers – though we do have three individuals who are admitted to practice in Rhode Island and/or Massachusetts.
+We, at RisCassi & Davis, are primarily Connecticut lawyers – though we do have four individuals who are admitted to practice in Rhode Island and/or Massachusetts.

 Unless otherwise noted, all references on this site are to Connecticut law.
 The law of other jurisdictions may differ.
 If you and your case have no connection to Connecticut, the information on this site will probably not apply to your situation.
 You may wish to contact a lawyer in the appropriate jurisdiction.
 If your case has some connection to Connecticut and some connection to another state, a choice-of-law analysis would be required to determine what law applies to the various issues in the case.
 In that event, you may wish to contact a lawyer in one or more of the involved jurisdictions.
 Again, even if all contacts are with Connecticut, and all parties are from Connecticut, you should speak with a lawyer to evaluate your rights under Connecticut law rather than rely on any information set forth here.